ben-denham/python-eda/tutorial_3/tutorial.md

 To export this notebook as an HTML file:

-1. Uncomment `pio.renderers.default = 'notebook'` in the first code
+1. Uncomment the `import plotly.io as pio` and `pio.renderers.default
-   cell of this notebook, then re-run the cells in this notebook
+   = 'notebook'` in the first code cell of this notebook, then re-run the cells in this notebook
    * You won't see the plots rendered in the notebook - this is an issue with Colab.
 2. Select `File -> Download -> Download .ipynb`